valiton/aws-param-replace/README.md

-# AWS PARAM REPLACE
+# AWS PARAM INJECT

 This is a simple tool to inject AWS SSM Parameters into text.
-If text contains pattern like this `${ssm:/my/path/to/param}`, it will be replaced with the value of the parameter `/my/path/to/param`.
+If text contains pattern like this `${ssm:/my/path/to/param}`, it will be injected with the value of the parameter `/my/path/to/param`.

 This can for example be used in a Deployment script when we want to fetch and inject variables from the Parameter Store into an ECS Task definition.